-500 is a partnership trick-taking game where players bid to set trump and the number of tricks they expect the partnership to take.
+500 is a partnership trick-taking game where players bid to set trump and the number of tricks the team can capture.
 The team winning the bid and making their bid earns points based on both the level and suit of the bid.
 The team not winning the bid earns points at 10 per trick taken.
 Games are played to ±500 points.
 The team with the highest score wins.

 Trickster 500 offers two popular variations: American and Australian.
 The primary difference between these two is that the American variation has only one round of bidding.
 In the Australian version, bidding continues until three of the four players have passed.